SHEFFIELD PHILHARMONIC CHORUS LAUNCHES COMPETITION

 • we respond in the right way – for example, with an explanation, or an apology where we have got things wrong, and information on any action taken;

-• we learn from complaints, use them to improve, and review annually our complaints policy and procedures.
+• we learn from complaints, use them to improve, and regularly review our complaints policy and procedures.

 We recognise that a complaint is any expression of dissatisfaction that relates to the Chorus and that requires a formal response.